tipishev/python_debugging_workshop/README.md

 Let's go through this level in ipdb.

-To avoid bearded crab use git pre-commit hooks to clear
+To avoid the bearded crab problem use git pre-commit hooks to clear

 * print
 * breakpoint